arcomage/arcomage-hd/README.md

-# Arcomage 2020 - Open Source Arcomage Clone
+# ArcoMage HD - Open Source Arcomage Clone

-Arcomage 2020 is a web-based open source clone of 3DO and New World Computing's 2000 PC card game Arcomage, which appeared in the *Might and Magic* RPG game series.
+ArcoMage HD is a web-based open source HD clone of 3DO and New World Computing's 2000 PC card game Arcomage, which appeared in the *Might and Magic* RPG game series.

 ## Gameplay